 Financial capacity refers to the ability to acquire, generate and manage enough monetary resources to a project sponsor for its water system to support the cost of operating, maintaining, and improving the water system and achieve and maintain compliance with SDWA requirements.
 To assure adequate financial capacity, the project sponsor must demonstrate that relative to its water system it has sufficient revenues, fiscal controls, and credit worthiness.
-In assessing the financial capacity of the water system PRIFA/GDB will conducted and evaluate in coordination with DOH as appropriate (in accordance to their standard operation procedures) the financial capability analysis to determine revenue generating and pay back capabilities of the borrower project sponsor through information require and to be provided on the Business Plan.
+In assessing the financial capacity of the water system PRIFA/PRFAFAA1 will conduct and evaluate in coordination with DOH as appropriate (in accordance with their standard operation procedures) the